furibec/furibec.github.io/_pages/cv.md

 {% include base_path %}

-I am a Data Scientist within the Data Analysis division of Danfoss Leanheat in Helsinki, Finland.
+I am a Data Scientist within the Solutions and Technology division of Danfoss in Helsinki, Finland.
+Currently supporting the development of the [Danfoss Leanheat](https://www.danfoss.com/en/products/dhs/software-solutions/danfoss-leanheat-software-suite-services/leanheat-building/) product (since September 2023).

 ### Experience and Education
 Before moving to industry, I was a postdoctoral researcher in the School of Engineering Sciences at LUT University (Lappeenranta-Lahti University of Technology) from October 2022 until July 2024.
 I worked with [Lassi Roininen](https://www.lut.fi/fi/profiilit/lassi-roininen).